RobCyberLab/Machine-Learning-Search/docs/Documentation.md

 ---

-## Construction of the Inverted Index 🔄
+## Construction of the Inverted Index🔄

 ### Problem:
 Using the previous framework, build the `inverted.db` database that contains the inverted index for the given collection.